davidsuragan/elevenlabs-alpha-v3/README.md

-## How to use official ElevenLabs API TTS model Alpha v3 without early access
+## How to use the official ElevenLabs TTS model: Eleven V3 with early access

 - Official API returns a `403 model_access_denied` error:
   `"You do not have access to Eleven v3 (alpha).
 For early access please contact sales."`